shithil2k20/ai-health-monitoring-system/README.md

 Selected for poster presentation at International Biotechnology Conference 2025 (BRAC University)

 ## 📄 Abstract
 This project presents a wearable IoT-based system for real-time health monitoring using Arduino, ESP32, and sensors.
-Data is stored in Firebase and analyzed using AI to provide health insights and emergency alerts.
+Health data is transmitted to a Firebase cloud database and analyzed using AI to provide real-time insights, emergency alerts, and personalized recommendations.
 ## 🖼️ Poster## 🖼️ Poster
 ![Poster](Poster.jpeg)